You are here:

 A member asked us whether there are restrictions on how many hours parent governors can work at the school where they are a governor.

-The School Governance (Constitution) (England) Regulations 2012 apply to maintained schools.
-Guidance on the regulations says on page 19 that a person is disqualified from being a parent governor if he/she is paid to work at the school for more than 500 hours in any consecutive 12-month period (at the time of election or appointment).
+For maintained schools, a person is disqualified from being a parent governor if he/she is paid to work at the school for more than 500 hours in any consecutive 12-month period (at the time of election or appointment).

 The articles do not specify a maximum number of hours for this work.